 Conor won one of the first Government of Ireland Postdoctoral Research Fellowships, which he held from 2000 to 2002 at NUI Galway.
-He has lectured in universities in Ireland, Britain, France, Canada, the United States and in the Middle East.
+He has lectured in universities in Ireland, Britain, France, Italy, Canada, the United States, Austria, Croatia, Slovenia and in the Middle East.
 He is Associate Editor of College Literature and Second Year Co-Ordinator in the Maynooth University English Department.

 Conor has long developed intellectual and political expertise both within and beyond the academy.
 This work centres around the value of scholarship as a public good in itself but also on the vocation of the critical intellectual, who produces major research while seeking to put his/her expertise in the service of wider publics and constituencies beyond the academy.
 Accordingly, Conor seeks to work as a scholar-activist.
 He is a founder-member of the Ireland-Palestine Solidarity Campaign, and of Academics for Palestine, which campaigns for the academic boycott of Israeli higher education institutions.
 Through those organisations, and many other forms of research, cultural and outreach activities, Conor has helped shape discussion of the Palestine question in Ireland over the last two decades.
 He is also a veteran member and participant in the work of the Red Stripe Marxist collective and seminar.
 Conor's interest in and sympathy with the Marxist tradition issued most notably in the 2018 '(Re-)Birth of Marx(-ism)' conference, held to recognise the bicentenary of Marx's birth.
 This international event, conceived and co-organised by Conor, was the largest humanities or social science conference held at Maynooth University for many years.